lazojs/alphabot-component/README.md

 # alphabot-component

-Lazo template for creating a component node module.
+Lazo template for creating a stand alone component node module that can be delcared as a dependency by an application.